sciactive/pnotify/MIGRATING.md

 * The new modalish flow is the default flow.
 The default stack is configured to use it.
 To go back to the old behavior, use `PNotify.defaultStack.maxOpen = Infinity; PNotify.defaultStack.modal = false;`.
 * Using the factory functions is required.
 Using the `new` keyword will break your notice.
 * IIFE scripts have been replaced with UMD scripts, since static methods and properties are now module exports.
+* Bootstrap styling, Glyphicon icons, and Font Awesome icons are now provided by modules, rather than being built in.
 * The deprecated `remove()`, `removeAll()`, `cancelRemove()`, etc. methods have been removed.
 (Use `close()`, `stack.close()`, `cancelClose()`.)
 * The `autoDisplay` option has been renamed `autoOpen`.
 * There is no longer a global array, and therefore, no longer `closeAll()` and `positionAll()` methods.